cortoproject/corto/src/vstore/README.md

 }
 ```
 The corto architecture is built such that an application never has to occupy more
-memory than is required for a single `corto_result` while iterating over the
+memory than is required for a single `corto_record` while iterating over the
 results of a query.
 Allthough it is ultimately up to a mount to take advantage
 of the capabilities of the API, the corto architecture in theory allows for
 processing infinite datasets on devices of any size.